Nakshatra05/Whizzify/README.md

 ## Solution

-Quizzify addresses these challenges by offering:
+Whizzify addresses these challenges by offering:
-- **Automated Quiz Generation**: Upload session content, and Quizzify generates relevant quiz questions.
+- **Automated Quiz Generation**: Upload session content, and Whizzify generates relevant quiz questions.
 - **Instant Rewards**: Participants receive rewards instantly through their Freighter Wallets for correct answers.
-- **Streamlined Process**: Organizations simply provide the session content and initial funds for rewards, and Quizzify handles the rest.
+- **Streamlined Process**: Organizations simply provide the session content and initial funds for rewards, and Whizzify handles the rest.

 ## Technologies Used